athertahir/deep-learning-time-series-forecasting/chapter_14/Lab12.md

 The function expects the config to be a list with the following configuration hyperparameters:

-ˆ ninput: The number of lag observations to use as input to the model.
+- ninput: The number of lag observations to use as input to the model.

-ˆ nnodes: The number of nodes to use in the hidden layer.
+- nnodes: The number of nodes to use in the hidden layer.

-ˆ nepochs: The number of times to expose the model to the whole training dataset.
+- nepochs: The number of times to expose the model to the whole training dataset.

-ˆ nbatch: The number of samples within an epoch after which the weights are updated.
+- nbatch: The number of samples within an epoch after which the weights are updated.

     # fit a model